 2. Decreased inflammation

-Multiple studies have shown that a ketogenic diet (and hence likely the carnivore diet too) can decrease inflammation and be beneficial for many different conditions which are driven by inflammation including cardiovascular disease, cancer, Alzheimers, Parkinsons, epilepsy, depression, anxiety, inflammatory arthritis, psoriasis, pain, diabetes, migraines etc.
+Multiple studies have shown that a ketogenic diet can decrease inflammation and be beneficial for many different health conditions which are driven by inflammation including cardiovascular disease, cancer, Alzheimers, Parkinsons, epilepsy, depression, anxiety, inflammatory arthritis, psoriasis, pain, diabetes, migraines etc.

 3. Decreased pain

-Multiple studies in both animals and humans have shown that a low-carbohydrate diet or carnivore style diet can decrease pain.
+Studies in animals and humans have shown that a low-carbohydrate diet can decrease pain.

 4. Improved digestion

-Studies have shown that a keto diet, or low carb diets like the carnivore diet can be helpful for patients with irritable bowel syndrome (IBS).
+Studies have shown that a keto diet can be helpful for patients with irritable bowel syndrome (IBS).

 Risks of the carnivore diet: